mongodb/mongodb-kubernetes/docs/dev/DEBUG.md

 ## Notes

-* When calling `scripts/build/build_operator.sh` the binary is *always built with debugging symbols enabled.* This is the default when running the operator locally.
+* When calling `make` the binary is *always built with debugging symbols enabled.* This is the default when running the operator locally.

 * When building the operator using the multi-stage builds, the operator is *always built in release mode.* This is the default used in Evergreen.